WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 This plugin has the same requirements as [Mason](https://github.com/williamboman/mason.nvim).
 And, of course, this plugin requires that Mason be installed.

+Optionally, [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) can be installed for the option to use lspconfig names instead of Mason names.

 ## Installation

 Install using your favorite plugin manager.